Distinguished Professor of Law and Co-Director, Family Health Law & Policy Institute

 LL.M., Legal Education, Temple University

-Phone: 302.477.2185 Alicia Kelly, a Professor at Widener University School of Law in Delaware, is an expert in family law and property law.
-Professor Kelly’s scholarship focuses on intimate relationships, economic behavior, inequality, and gender.
-Her recent work proposes comprehensive development and implementation of a partnership of equals theory to economic relations laws for both married and unmarried couples, as well as for inter-generational family relationships, including the elder care system.
+Alicia Kelly is a Professor at Widener University School of Law in Delaware and is an expert in Family Law and Property Law.
+Professor Kelly’s scholarship focuses on family relationships, economic behavior, inequality, and gender.
+Her work addresses laws and policies concerning economic relations laws for married and unmarried couples, as well as for inter-generational family relationships, including the elder care system.
 Professor Kelly is also co-authoring a learning centered Property Law textbook that draws on best practices for legal education for the Practice and Context Series (by Carolina Academic Press) slated for publication in 2015 (with co-author Nancy Knauer).
 She has published numerous articles in law reviews, spoken in many academic and public settings, and has also organized symposia and academic conferences.
 Professor Kelly’s core teaching areas are Family Law, Property Law, Wills and Trusts and a seminar on Money, Intimacy & Law.

 Professor Kelly is a co-director of the Family Health Law & Policy Institute at Widener Law Delaware that is dedicated to legal and public education and to reforming laws and policies that concern families and their health.
-She continues to serve on the executive board of Association of American Law Schools Section on Family & Juvenile Law, following a term as section Chair in 2010-2011, and held a number of leadership positions prior to that.
-She is currently also a member of the Executive Committee for the Section on Women and Legal Education, as well as for the Collaborative Research Network for Law & Aging through the Law and Society Association.
+She continues to serve on the executive board of Association of American Law Schools Section on Family & Juvenile Law, following a term as section Chair in 2010-2011 and a number of other leadership positions prior to that.
+Professor Kelly is currently also a member of the Executive Committee for the Section on Women and Legal Education, as well as for the Collaborative Research Network for Law & Aging through the Law and Society Association.

 - Better Equity for Elders: Basing Economic Relations Law on Sharing and Caring, 21 Temple Political and Civil Rights L.J.
 101 (2012)